IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ![](img/image40.png)

-1. There are Name and Program are mandatory fields.
+1. Name and Program are mandatory fields.
 At least one Associated Record Type must be selected.
 Once the Associated Record Type\(s\) is selected, the forms only field that is mandatory to add a program is the Name of the program.
 The other fields such as Description, Program Start Date and Program End Date are optional.
 Click on the SAVE button once all the desired information is entered.

 ![](img/image33.png)